Klipper Nozzle Collision Homing

 - Automatic Z-axis offset calibration.

-- You can still manually adjust the Z-axis offset for different filaments.
+- At the same time, you can still manually adjust the Z-axis offset for different filaments.

 - Temperature drift changes the Z-axis offset but does not change the range of the bed mesh height map with the BD sensor.
-This means the bed mesh remains the same even at different temperatures.
+This means the bed mesh is the same even if the temperature is different.

 - Add